 - Attend support group meetings to discuss your triggers with others in the same situation.

 - Build a support system of family and friends to help you stay sober.
 Talking honestly about the situation is very helpful in staying accountable.

 - Distract yourself with exercise.
-Moving in a purposeful way greatly helps your well-being and replaces time of drug use with a productive activity.
+Moving in a purposeful way greatly helps your well-being and replaces the time of drug use with productive activity.